 It is crucial to the maintenance of this ethos that all the staff recognise the importance of their leadership role and present positive models to pupils.
 They should not act in any way that is likely to destroy trust and/or respect.
 Therefore, staff should never act or comment in a way that lessens a child.
-At St Andrew's we have a 'no shouting' policy.
 Rather, they should set clear, appropriate and attainable goals for which pupils can be rewarded when they are achieved.
 Pupils should be helped to work with the knowledge of their rights and be encouraged to recognise and respond to their responsibilities.
 They should be assisted to show tolerance, empathy and understanding and to demonstrate, through their daily actions, a clear understanding of what is right and wrong.